dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 With a couple of edits to the docker-compose.yml file, we can expose Dawarich to the internet utilizing CloudFlare and their Zero Trust Tunnel service.
+This will not require any firewall configuration nor ports being opened at the firewall level.

 This guide will assume you already have a public domain, and are using CloudFlare DNS nameservers.